4thel00z/service_templated/README.md

 ## How do I install it ?

-To create a new project simply invoke this script:
+To create a new project simply invoke this script, (make sure to use your own project name instead of `<project_name>` lol):

 ```
 curl  --proto '=https' --tlsv1.2 -L -sSf https://shortly.fun/boilerplate | bash -s <project_name>